code-423n4/2022-11-looksrare/README.md

 *Describe any novel or unique curve logic or mathematical models implemented in the contracts*

-**C4 staff TODO: fill in scoping form details here for sponsor to confirm or edit**
+*Please confirm or edit scoping details below.*

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here: N/A
-- How many contracts are in scope?:
+- How many contracts are in scope?: 26
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: 1230
-- How many external imports are there?:
+- How many external imports are there?: 11
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 7
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?: Yes
-- How many external calls?:
+- How many external calls?: 3
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: Should be 90%+
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: True.
-- Please describe required context:
+- Please describe required context: The project integrates with Seaport and LooksRare's exchange protocol.
-- Does it use an oracle?:
+- Does it use an oracle?: False
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?: We aren't creating a new token.
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: No
-- Does it use a timelock function?:
+- Does it use a timelock function?: Yes but only for contract ownership management and not business critical functions.
-- Is it an NFT?:
+- Is it an NFT?: No
-- Does it have an AMM?:
+- Does it have an AMM?: No
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?: False
-- Does it use rollups?:
+- Does it use rollups?: False
-- Is it multi-chain?:
+- Is it multi-chain?: False
-- Does it use a side-chain?:
+- Does it use a side-chain?: False
 ```

 # Tests